 II.7 The acceptance period for the offer is to be no shorter than three weeks and no longer than ten weeks.
-The period may not commence until the offer document has been published.
-Rule IV.2 states that in certain cases the acceptance period is to be no shorter than four weeks.
+The period may not commence until the offer document has been published in the manner stipulated in the Swedish Financial Instruments Trading Act (SFS 1991:980).
+Rule III.2 states that in certain cases the acceptance period is to be no shorter than four weeks.